-Remember back to 2020-2021 when we announced an exciting new “breadfruit” initiative in partnership with the grassroots Haitian Women’s Federation and PWRDF?
-You won’t believe the results.
+You won’t believe how far the Haitian Women’s Federation has come since the “Breadfruit Project” was first launched in partnership with PWRDF back in 2020.
 350+ women strong, and representing 7 distinct villages, these ladies are leading the charge for sustainable development in their communities.

 – Planting of a sustainable breadfruit tree nursery